starkdmi/media_tool_flutter/README.md

 ## License

 The Plugin is licensed under the MIT.
-The platform implementation may have their own licenses:
+The platform implementations may have their own licenses:
 - MediaToolSwift - Mozilla Public License 2.0